FIXTradingCommunity/tablature/md2orchestra/src/test/resources/md2orchestra-proto.md

 ## Message NewOrderSingle type 'D'

+#### Synopsis

 The new order message type is used by institutions wishing to electronically submit securities and forex orders to a broker for execution.

+#### Elaboration

+The NewOrderSingle(35=D) message type may also be used by institutions or retail intermediaries wishing to electronically submit Collective Investment Vehicle (CIV) orders to a broker or fund manager for execution.

 | Name           | Tag | Presence                |
 |----------------|----:|-------------------------|